 We covered this platform earlier in the blog, but as a reminder, GSA eBuy is where government customers post RFQs and RFIs for GSA Schedule contractors to bid on.
 In the “find opportunities now” section, you can search for relevant RFIs and RFQs based on the SINs listed on your GSA Schedule.

 As a GSA Schedule contractor, you can attend industry days, GSA business matchmaking events, and summits (even virtually).
-During these events, you can establish connections with government customers and other contractors if you want to form a Contractor Teaming Arrangement.
+During these events, you can establish connections with government customers and other contractors if you want to form a Contractor Teaming Arrangement (CTA).
 It’s also a great time to share your capabilities statements!

-You’ll want to make sure you are keeping the information on your site fresh and frequently updating your capabilities statements.
-As we are starting to see with the change in administration after the 2020 election, priorities and spending changes in the government marketplace, and you’ll want to make sure your marketing materials reflect the current needs of government agencies.
+Your GSA Schedule can last up to 20 years, and the government marketplace as well as your solutions are bound to change.
+You’ll want to make sure you are keeping the information on your site fresh and frequently updating your marketing materials.
+As we are starting to see with the change in administration after the 2024 election, priorities and spending changes in the government marketplace, and you’ll want to make sure your marketing materials reflect the current needs of government agencies.

 If you have questions about using procurement platforms like GSA eBuy and Advantage!, or you have general questions about your GSA Schedule contract, feel free to reach out to a member of our consulting team.
 If you would like to learn more about marketing your Schedule and keeping it up to date, sign up for our weekly blog recap and monthly government contracting newsletter.